Which Type of Statistical Uncertainty Helps Evidence-Based Policymaking? An Insight from a Survey Experiment in Ireland: Introduction

+To address the aforementioned question, I ran a survey experiment on a sample from the population of Ireland and obtained 517 responses.
+The participants were asked to assume they were a policymaker.
+They were shown the interval estimate of the effect of a new bus line on a traffic jam reduction in a hypothetical scenario.
+They were asked to decide about whether to introduce the new bus line or not.

+They were randomly assigned into one of the four groups where different treatments were given on uncertainty information.
+The first treatment was lower uncertainty under the significance framework: ``the estimate is statistically significant (the \textit{p}-value is 2\%),'' while the second was a higher uncertainty level: ``the estimate is not statistically significant (the \textit{p}-value is 25\%).''\footnote{At the preregistration stage, I used the term ``Frequentist'' framework instead of the ``significance'' framework.
+Since frequentist inference is more than significance testing \autocite{Lew2012}, I refer to it as the significance framework in this article.} The third treatment was lower uncertainty under the Bayesian framework: ``the estimate is correct with a probability of 95\%,'' while the fourth was higher uncertainty: ``the estimate is correct with a probability of 68\%.''
+The cost and effect size of the new bus line were fixed across all treatment groups.

-The aim of the experiment was to see what decision the participants would make, given the different types and degrees of statistical uncertainty.
+The experiment measured the decision the participants would make, given the different types and degrees of statistical uncertainty.
 The experiment was not about whether participants would choose a ``correct'' answer under specific information of uncertainty.
 Indeed, there was no correct answer in the experiment, as what is the best decision given a cost, an effect size, and the uncertainty of an estimate depends on each person's utility function.
-Rather, it was about whether participants' decision would differ between the significance and Bayesian frameworks and, if so, which of the significance and Bayesian frameworks enabled participants to \textit{see the continuous nature of uncertainty}.
+Rather, it was about whether participants' decision would differ between the significance and Bayesian frameworks and, if so, which of the two frameworks enabled participants to \textit{see the continuous nature of uncertainty}.
 On average, participants should be less likely to introduce the new bus line in the higher-uncertainty scenarios.
 It should be only \textit{less likely} rather than not at all, because there should be some who think the policy is worth trying even in the higher-uncertainty scenarios.
 Similarly, even in the lower-uncertainty scenario, it is possible that some decide not to adopt the policy if they are too risk-averse or find the policy not cost-effective enough.